-My previous post (which was honestly created to test out the theme for this site), provided a few code snippets that computed $N$ terms of the sum of inverse squares.
+My previous post (which was honestly created to test out the theme for this site), provided a few code snippets that computed terms of the sum of inverse squares.
 I wrote the code in my 4 favorite languages—Python, C, Rust, and Haskell—but when I ran the Python code, it was embarrassingly slow.
-Compared to the $\approx 950$ ms it took sequential Rust, Python took 70 seconds!
+Compared to the ms it took sequential Rust, Python took 70 seconds!
 So, in this post, we’re going to attempt to get Python some more reasonable numbers.

 The Original Solution